 - Preheat oven to 375 degrees.

 - For sauce, cook beef, sausage, onion, celery, carrots and garlic in a large saucepan until meat is brown.
 Drain any excess fat.

 - Add un-drained tomatoes, tomato sauce, chopped basil, salt and pepper.
 Bring to a low boil and then reduce heat.
 Simmer, covered, for about 15 minutes.
 Stir occasionally.

-- Meanwhile, cook noodles for 10 to 12 minutes or until tender but still firm.
+- Meanwhile, cook noodles for 8 to 10 minutes so they are slightly under-cooked.
 Drain noodles and set aside.

 - For cheese filling, mix together cottage cheese, egg, Parmesan and spinach.
 Set aside.